Saskapult/csc575project/README.md

 I (Katherine) want to work on this but I am open to working on other things.

-## Deliverable Idea 2 - Vocal Clip Correction
+## Rayile Adam - Vocal Clip Correction
 It records one’s voice and then alters it and then plays the altered version back.
 Maybe with a configurable delay?
 The idea is that a person can try to mimic what they hear.

-1. Project Description
+#1.
+Project Description
 This project aims to develop an interactive "Mimicry Trainer" that records a user's voice and compares it against a reference vocal clip.
 The system will analyze key acoustic features—primarily pitch (f_0) and rhythm—to provide quantitative feedback on mimicry accuracy.
 Furthermore, it will utilize signal processing to "correct" the user's recorded clip to match the target's characteristics, providing a guided learning experience for vocal training or language acquisition.